hoihei/hoihei.github.io/resume/index.md

 ## EDUCATIONS

 ### Aug 2013 ~ Jul 2018: Ph.D.
 Program of Information Management, National Taiwan University of Science and Technology (NTUST), Taiwan.
-GPA 3.9 out of 4.
-Currently, I have been satisfied the requirement for applying Ph.D. degree oral exam.
-The oral exam is scheduled in the in the coming month.
-I have published two scientific journal papers and have spoken at four scientific conferences.
+GPA 3.8 out of 4.
+I published two scientific journal papers and have spoken at four scientific conferences.

 ### Aug 2012 ~ Jul 2013: Master Program of Information Management, National Taiwan University of Science and Technology (NTUST), Taiwan.
-GPA 3.86 out of 4.
 I passed 21 credit courses then accepted for transferring to Ph.D.

 ### Sept 2007 ~ Aug 2011: Undergraduate Degree of Information System, Institut Teknologi Sepuluh Nopember (ITS) Surabaya, Indonesia.
 GPA 3.32 out of 4.